yeluH/MT/Analysis/work_readme.md

     - Add index for orientation (of fitting ellipse) and angle of rotation (of rotated rectangle) to feature summary
   #### Work_05_4
     - Label more images of random accident locations
+    - Postponed (because current model is already ok for further analysis)

 ### Work_06
 - Mapping the locations of labelled images